Dave-MK/mp2-rune-master/README.md

 Due to using react and typescript I opted for ESLint instead of JSHint for a more in depth analysis of my scripts code.
 I ran these tests and had the results written to a json file.

 **Initial ESLint Report**<br>
-In the initial report you will notice most or all of the errors relate to react scope, this appears to be due to some confusion from the linter when reading the .tsx files.
-There are more in depth ways to fix this that would require a large refactor of my code, but a quicker and simpler fix was to use:
+In the initial report you will notice most or all of the errors relate to react scope, This is related to the ESLint configuration (or the version of React) expects import React from "react"; at the top of every file that uses JSX.

+If you omit this import, ESLint will complain, even if your code works with React 17+ (which no longer requires this import due to the new JSX/TSX transform).

+So to fix this, and prevent it picking up this deprecated error, I added the following rules to the eslint.config.js file.

 ```
-import React from "react";
+  {
+    rules: {
+      "react/react-in-jsx-scope": "off"
+    }
+  }
 ```

 [**ESLint - Initial Report**](/documentation/testing/ESLint/initial-eslint-results.json)